-Andrew Hogarth is a Sydney-based, Scottish-born photographer who has photographed the Great Plains of the United States of America for more than 30 years.
+Andrew Hogarth is a Sydney-based, Scottish-born multi-media artist who has photographed the Great Plains of the United States of America for more than 30 years.
 He is the author of six books on the Indigenous people, culture and historical events of that region and his record of engagement and friendship brings a perspective that is without peer.
 He was one of just 14 people chosen internationally for an Exhibits USA 2000 three-year travelling exhibition, which debuted at the National Civil Rights Museum in Memphis, Tennessee, and featured in the opening of the new Warm Springs Indian Reservation Museum in Oregon.

 Rosemarie Milson, Newcastle Writers Festival Organiser, Newcastle Herald Review, 2013.